Red cabbage indicator is a simple way to tell whether a substance is an acid or alkali.

-In this case of red cabbage indicator the colour will change from purple to red if it is an acid and from purple to green if it is an alkali.
+When using the red cabbage indicator, the colour of the liquid will change from purple to red if it is an acid and from purple to green if it is an alkali.
 The different shades of colour will depend on the strength of the acid or alkali.
-If there is no colour change the substance is said to be neutral.
+The substance is said to be neutral if there is no colour change.

-Acid and bases are opposites, acids have a low pH and bases have a high pH.
+Acids and bases are opposites; acids have a low pH, and bases have a high pH.

-- Make your own pH indicator strips by soaking filter paper in the red cabbage indicator and leave to dry.
-Once dry cut the filter paper into strips and dip into test substances.
+Make your pH test strips by soaking filter paper in red cabbage indicator and leaving it to dry.
+Once dry, cut the filter paper into strips and dip it into test substances.
 Try testing milk, fizzy drinks or soap.
 Can you predict their pH before testing?

-- Try using beetroot juice instead of red cabbage, which works the best?
+Try using beetroot juice instead of red cabbage; which works best?

-The indicator should turn red, as the carbon dioxide we breathe out reacts with the water to form carbonic acid.
+The indicator should turn red as the carbon dioxide you breathe out reacts with the water to form carbonic acid.